Industry in Brazil: Pharmaceutical industry

+Appliances

 In the household appliances industry, sales of so-called "white line" equipment (refrigerator, air conditioning and others) were 12.9 million units in 2017.
 The sector had its peak sales in 2012, with 18.9 million units.
 The brands that sold the most were Brastemp, Electrolux, Consul and Philips.
 Brastemp is originally from São Bernardo do Campo-SP.
 Consul is originally from Santa Catarina, having merged with Brastemp and today being part of the multinational Whirlpool Corporation.
 Another famous brand from the South was Prosdócimo, founded in Curitiba, which was sold to Electrolux.

 In the small appliances sector, Brazil has two famous companies: Arno, which was 70 years in São Paulo, and today its factory is located in Itatiaia-RJ; and Britânia, originally from Curitiba-PR.

+Metallurgical industry

 In the metallurgical business, the South has one of the most famous companies in the country, Tramontina, originally from Rio Grande do Sul and famous manufacturer of knives, pans, shovels and various utensils, which has more than 8,500 employees and 10 manufacturing units.
 Other famous companies in the South are Marcopolo, a manufacturer of bus bodies, which had a market value of R $2.782 billion in 2015, and Randon, a group of 9 companies specialized in solutions for the transportation, which brings together manufacturers of vehicles, auto parts, and road equipment - employs around 11,000 people and recorded gross sales in 2017 of R $4.2 billion.

 Another important industry, based in Rio de Janeiro, is White Martins, which deals with the manufacture of industrial and medical gases, such as oxygen cylinders.
 It is a supplier of all Brazilian petrochemical hubs and one of the largest suppliers to the steel industry.
 The company also has a strong presence in the metal-mechanic, food, beverage, environment and small consumer segment, in the medical-hospital sector and in the natural gas area.